 Impact 100 Greater Indianapolis members pool their $1,000 annual donation to fund large grants of $100,000.
 The grants are awarded in June each year to local charitable organizations.

 Four-Step Grant Application Process

-- Final Decision Process: Impact 100 members will be notified of the 2017 grant finalists starting on April 28.
-A public announcement will be made on May 1.
-A representative from each of the five finalists will be invited to Impact 100 Greater Indianapolis’ annual meeting (June 2017, date TBA) to make a short presentation about their proposal to all of our members.
+- Annual Awards Celebration: The finalists, Impact 100 members and guests, and interested citizens are invited to attend Impact 100 Greater Indianapolis’ Annual Awards Celebration and Annual Meeting in June.
+Each of the finalists will make a short presentation about their proposal.
 Impact 100 members will then vote on the finalists, with each member casting one vote.
 Absentee ballots will be counted that evening as well.
 The finalist receiving the most votes will receive a grant for $100,000.
-The remaining finalists will receive an unrestricted grant, based on an even division of the residual amount.
-For example, if there are 180 Impact 100 members and five finalists, one organization will receive $100,000 and the other four finalists will each receive $20,000 in the form of a one-time, unrestricted, undesignated grant.
-If there are more than 200 members, a similar process will apply, awarding 2 grants for $100,000, with residual grants divided among the remaining finalists.
+The remaining finalists will receive an unrestricted Community Support Grant, based on an even division of the residual amount.
+For example, if there is $180,000 in the grant pool and five finalists, one organization will receive $100,000 and the other four finalists will each receive $20,000 in the form of a one-time, unrestricted, undesignated grant.
+If there are more than 200 members, the same process will apply, awarding two grants for $100,000, with Community Support Grants going to the remaining three finalists.

 Impact 100 Recipient Report Forms

 Winners of the Impact 100 Greater Indianapolis $100,000 grant will provide a timetable for how they want the funds to be distributed and milestones to be used to determine interim goals are being met.
 As those milestones are met, additional funds will be released.